JobeMichael/lendico/README.md

 [Demo URL](https://jobemichael.github.io/)

-Also, you can find the build folder in this repository and you can run using any static server.
+Also,The build folder is availble
+You may serve it with a static server

 ```
 yarn global add serve